stephenliu1944/dispatchable/README.md

 # dispatchable
-The dispatchable package expose many Hook classes, which can be used to create hooks for plugins.
+The dispatchable takes inspiration from tapable.
+It can be used for Browser.

 ```js
 const {